-The British are amongst the grumpiest morning people in the world, according to a recent survey.
-And it’s not surprising, seeing as over half of us struggle with sleep problems.
+According to a recent survey, the British are amongst the grumpiest morning people in the world and that’s not surprising, seeing as over half of us struggle with sleep problems.

 1. Bounce out of bed

 Easier said than done, we know, but apparently those who consistently wake up early feel more alert, and studies have shown that spending less time in bed can actually help you to sleep better, reducing overall tiredness.
 The research, which was conducted on a group of acute insomniacs, concluded that between 70 and 80 per cent of people can cure their sleeping problems through spending less time in bed.

 Dr Michael Perlis, director of the Penn Behavioural Sleep Medicine Programme, explains how to wake up by spending less time in bed:’Those with insomnia typically extend their sleep opportunity.
 They go to bed early, get out of bed late, and they nap.